 At the end of the day, you might want to slow down this special moment as much as you can so you can imprint it on your memory for life.
 Aside from that, going slower is also better than looking and feeling rushed.

-Who Should Walk Down the Aisle?
+What Order Do You Walk Down the Aisle?

 Everybody technically walks down the aisle.
 Your guests will sort of need to walk down the aisle for them to reach their respective seats.
 The only difference is that they do it before the start of the ceremony, which means it is not yet a part of the official walk down the aisle.